ZyironChain/ZyironChain-Dev/README.md

-for the rules ablities to upgrade security the blockchain will be backwards compatible to insure we are furthre proofing and its bere long after the founders
+for the rules ablities to upgrade security the blockchain will be backwards compatible to insure we are furthre proofing and its bere long after the founders all this is still being worked on im writting up a small book of the governace rules and guidelines

 # Code Structure
 The codebase is organized into several key components: